 The Indigenous Student Centre (ISC) is pleased to offer the Qualico Bridge to Success Program.
 The goal of this program is to facilitate the transition of new Indigenous (First Nation, Inuit, Métis) students into post-secondary education at the University of Manitoba by offering pre-orientation activities, academic learning support, advising, peer mentoring and special events that will enhance the first year experience.
 There is no cost to participate in this program.

 The Qualico Bridge to Success Program nurtures the spiritual, physical, mental and emotional strengths of Indigenous students so they can be as successful as possible in their first year of study.

 Who is considered a Qualico Bridge to Success student?

-ARTS 1110 (Introduction to University): Each fall term a section of ARTS 1110 is reserved for students in the QBTS program.
-Registering for the associated sections (ARTS 1110 A05 B22) will require special permission.
-Please contact Carla at firstname.lastname@example.org or phone (204) 291-5257 to request permission.
-ARTS 1110 (Introduction to University) is designed to help students make the transition to university by imparting the knowledge, skills, and attitudes requisite for success in university study.
-The reserved student lab section (B22) must be taken with a corresponding lecture section (A05), which is scheduled in the Fall 2018 term on Tuesdays and Thursdays from 1:00-2:15 p.m.
-The benefit of the Qualico section is that students get to learn with the same group of students for the whole term during the lab portion and the instructor has her office in Migizii Agamik where the Indigenous Student Centre is, and the QBTS facilitator will visit the class periodically to check in on everyone.
+ARTS 1110 (Introduction to University): ARTS 1110 is designed to help students make the transition to university by imparting the knowledge, skills, and attitudes requisite for success in university study, including how to write an academic paper.
+In the Fall 2019 term, there are two sections that QBTS students can choose from.
+Registering for the QBTS sections will require special permission.
+Please contact Carla at email@example.com or phone (204) 291-5257 to request permission.
+The recommended section for QBTS students is B22, which must be taken with a corresponding lecture section, A05.
+This is scheduled in the Fall 2019 term on Tuesdays and Thursdays from 1:00-2:15 p.m.
+The benefit of the Qualico section is that students get to learn with the same group of students for the whole term during the lab portion and the QBTS facilitator will visit the class periodically to check in on everyone.
+If there any time conflicts, the alternate section is A01 B02 scheduled on Tuesdays and Thursdays from 8:30-9:45 a.m.